lolout1/nmc2_hacktx/README.md

 ## What it does

-PitStopComet bridges HPC computing with real-time F1 decision-making by processing historical and live telemetry at up to 5x race speed to deliver instant, interpretable strategy insights.
+PitStopComet integrates an AI race assistant with real-time F1 decision-making by processing historical and live telemetry at up to 5x race speed to deliver instant, interpretable strategy insights.

 ### Core Capabilities